stealjs/steal-tools/doc/types/build-options.md

       ignore: [ "jquery" ]
     }

 @option {steal-tools.format} format Specifies a format to transpile the dependency graph to.
 In the multiBuild all code is automatically transpiled to **amd** format.
-In [steal-tools.pluginify] the default is to **global**.
+In [steal-tools.transform] the default is to **global**.